 BU’s BEST Staff

-Amanda is a current Ph.D. candidate in the Department of Pharmacology & Experimental Therapeutics at Boston University interested in pursuing a career in professional development.
+Dr. Bolgioni-Smith completed her Ph.D. research in the Department of Pharmacology & Experimental Therapeutics at Boston University.
 She received her bachelor’s degree in Biochemistry from the University of Vermont.

 BU’s BEST PIs

 BU’s BEST employs a multi-PI leadership team with each PI bringing unique talents and perspectives to the table.

 Linda E. Hyman, Ph.D.